globaltravelreport/global-travel-report/content/articles/fly-direct-to-copenhagen-from-australia-with-china-eastern.md

 ---
 title: Fly Direct to Copenhagen from Australia with China Eastern
-summary: "  In a move that's sure to excite Australian globetrotters, China Eastern Airlines is expanding its wings with new flights to Copenhagen.
-This addition ..."
+summary: '  In a move that''s sure to excite Australian globetrotters, China Eastern Airlines is expanding its wings with new flights to Copenhagen.
+This addition ...'
-date: '2025-04-25T10:05:45.908Z'
+date: '2025-04-30T13:48:55.917Z'
 country: Denmark
 type: '''Culture, Food & Wine'''
 imageUrl: 'https://images.unsplash.com/photo-1503220317375-aaad61436b1b'